 • It felt like Cupid’s arrow hit her when she met her crush.

-Other ways to say: Fell in love, got a crush
+Other ways to say: Fell in love, got a crush, head over heels

 3. Arrow to the heart